3DGROUND/Prune-Scene-External-Scripts-Batch-Prune-/README.md

 The scripts will be executed after the Prune Scene is cleared and before the scene itself is saved, during mass processing of Batch Prune!

 # Brief description of scripts
-[All GBuffer to 0](./PSES-All-GBuffer-To-0.ms)- The script returns the GBuffer value (in object properties) to the default value 0 for all objects, when bulk processing files in Batch Prune.
+[PSES-All-GBuffer-To-0](./PSES-All-GBuffer-To-0.ms) - The script returns the GBuffer value (in object properties) to the default value 0 for all objects, when bulk processing files in Batch Prune.

-__Remove All Layers__ - The script deletes all layers and moves all objects to layer default(0), when bulk processing files in Batch Prune.
+[PSES-Remove-All-Layers](./PSES-Remove-All-Layers.ms) - The script deletes all layers and moves all objects to layer default(0), when bulk processing files in Batch Prune.

-__Remove Cameras And Lights__ - The script deletes all cameras and lights, when bulk processing files in Batch Prune.
+[PSES-Remove-Cameras-And-Lights](./PSES-Remove-Cameras-And-Lights.ms) - The script deletes all cameras and lights, when bulk processing files in Batch Prune.

-__Zoom And Show Maps In Viewport__ - The script makes Zoom Extends and turns on the visibility of all textures in Viewport, when bulk processing files in Batch Prune.
+[PSES-Zoom-And-Show-Maps](./PSES-Zoom-And-Show-Maps.ms) - The script makes Zoom Extends and turns on the visibility of all textures in Viewport, when bulk processing files in Batch Prune.

 # Disclaimer
 Some scripts remove objects or layers from the scene and can cause irreparable harm to your 3D Max files.